Hash is a traditional cannabis extract known for its powerful high. Today, there are many types of hash available.

 Types of Hash

 Hash can be prepared using many different methods.
-Traditional methods include finger hash and dry-sieved hash, but modern methods like ice bubble hash and solvent-based extractions are more common today.
+Traditional methods include finger hash and dry-sieved hash, but modern methods like bubble hash and BHO extractions are more common today.

 Hand-rubbed and dry-sifted hash are the traditional methods used to make hash.

 The old-world method of making hash by hand is known as “charas”.
-The hash appears as dark brown or sometimes blackish balls with a greasy film.
+The hash appears as dark brown balls with a greasy film.
 This variety is common in India and Nepal.

 Hand rubbing is a simple process that is easy to do at home, but it is also messy and low-yield.